dotnet/smartcomponents/docs/local-embeddings.md

 *Embeddings* are used for semantic similarity search.
 Natural-language strings are converted into numerical vectors called *embeddings*.
 The more conceptually related are two strings, the closer their vectors.

-While you can use an external AI service to compute embeddings, in many cases you can simply compute them locally on your server (no need for a GPU - the CPU will work fine). `SmartComponents.LocalEmbeddings` is a package to simplify doing this.
+While you can use an external AI service to compute embeddings, in many cases you can simply compute them locally on your server (no need for a GPU - the CPU will work fine). `SmartComponents.LocalEmbeddings` is a library to simplify doing this.

 With `SmartComponents.LocalEmbeddings`, you can compute embeddings in under a millisecond, and perform semantic search over hundreds of thousands of candidates in single-digit milliseconds.
 However, there are limits.
 To understand the performance characteristics and when you might benefit from moving to an external vector database, see *Performance* below.

 ## Getting started

-Reference the package `SmartComponents.LocalEmbeddings`:

- * Command line: `dotnet add package --prerelease SmartComponents.LocalEmbeddings`
- * Visual Studio: Right-click your project name, choose *Manage NuGet packages...*, and then search for and install `SmartComponents.LocalEmbeddings`.
-   * Note: Check the *Include prerelease* option if needed.
+Add the `SmartComponents.LocalEmbeddings` project from this repo to your solution and reference it from your app.

 You can now compute embeddings of strings: